Lego Produktions AG Schweiz: Closure

 In 1998, Lego confronted a crisis.
 In the course of this crisis, model-building and product development were closed in Rumentikon, but the research and development department remained.
 The tool shop in Au was sold to Otto Mannes GmbH (Barnes Group Inc.), which hired the entire staff.

 After this phase, the Lego Group recovered in the short term.
 At this time, the idea for a Legoland amusement park in Rotkreuz, in the canton of Zug, was raised.
 However, the project could not be implemented because the farmers concerned in Rotkreuz were not willing to sell their land.
-At the beginning of 2000, the Lego Group closed its factory in the USA and withdrew the external production of the watch series "Lego-Watch".
+At the beginning of 2000, the Lego Group closed its factory in the US and withdrew the external production of the watch series "Lego-Watch".
 All the injection-moulding machines from the discontinued operations were integrated into the Lättich and Neuhof factories.

 At the beginning of 2001, due to lower profits, it was decided that the Lättich production site should be abandoned completely within six months, and the Neuhof production site within one year.
 Out of 950 employees, 400 would be laid off.
 Effectively, however, the closures were postponed for over a year.
 The Neuhof plant was taken over by the Swiss Post for a sorting center and by the transport company Bucher Bitsch for a storage location.
 The Lättich plant now houses a number of companies, the largest is the Speckprint AG printing company, which also produces the Zuger Amtsblatt.
 Research and development (research involving various plastics and production processes) has also been closed.
 The toolmaking in Steinhausen was sold to Wisi'on Tool AG in 2005.
 Wisi'on Tool could rely on further orders from Lego, and no closure was planned for Willisau.
 The Lego Group adopted a new strategy, the licensing of Lego products to Chinese companies.
 Therefore, in 2005, production in Willisau was also closed.
 The Competec Group (Brack, Alltron, ...) acquired the Lego site in Willisau, in 2011, of 55,000 square meters.

 Today, only the sales and finance departments of Lego are located in Switzerland.